Dear Resort Guests,

-Get into the Holiday spirit by helping to decorate our Activity Hall and Christmas trees at our annual “Tree Trimming Party” on Saturday, November 30th.
+Get into the Holiday spirit by helping to decorate our Activity Hall and Christmas trees at our annual “Tree Trimming Party” on Saturday, November 28th.

 Participate in creating a festive atmosphere for the Resort this Christmas Season by “Decorating Your Winter Home for the Holidays” in December.
 Site judging and prizes awarded.

 If you will be returning before the Children’s Christmas Party, we would appreciate donations of toys that are new and non-gender specific.
 Books for little children are acceptable but it is hard to predict the interest of older ones.
 Stuffed animals are always a treat for the young ones.
 As a guideline for ages of children that attended this past year, twenty-six were 3 years of age or under, twelve were 4-6 years of age, fourteen were 7-10 years old, nineteen were from 11-14, and thirteen were 15 and older.
 Our children of previous years are growing up and new little ones are arriving.

 Sip some wine; munch on a few hors d’oeuvres.
 What could be more fun?
-Enjoying the “Sip ‘n Swap Wine Tasting Party” on January 26th with your closest Resort friends!
+Enjoying the “Sip ‘n Swap Wine Tasting Party” on January 31th with your closest Resort friends!
 It’s a marvelous time to share your favorite wines from home and show off your State/Province with table displays.
 Bring two identical bottles of wine from your home State/Province (if possible), flags, posters, and trinkets from your State/Province.
 To add to the overall fun, wear attire from your home State/Province; for instance, a t-shirt, sports attire, or hat.

 If you would like additional one-on-one time with Heather, individual 30 minute appointments can be scheduled throughout the afternoon and evening.
 If you have met Heather previously, she really wants to see you again and continue supporting you!
 There is no charge for the seminar or the individual sessions.

 variety of health and emotional issues.
 Each of the 16 protocols focuses on a specific body system and/or area of the body allowing for the targeting of the symptoms and underlying causes of many ailments and illnesses.
 If you want to “take it up a notch” with your oil usage and results, this is the class for you!

-Bring your favorite brunch recipe for our “Springtime Potluck Brunch”, March 23rd.
+Bring your favorite brunch recipe for our “Springtime Potluck Brunch”, March 22nd.